 The serial’s chapter endings are memorable if somewhat less spectacular than those in some of their contemporaries; there’s relatively little Lydecker miniature work on display here (the yacht explosion that climaxes Chapter One and the diving bell sequence in Chapter Three being two exceptions).
 Doctor Satan’s cliffhanger sequences make up in suspense what they lack in visual ostentation, however; episode-closing scenes like the Copperhead’s first encounter with the robot (Chapter Five), the heroine’s apparent gassing (Chapter Six), the hero’s evident squashing in a constricting dungeon (Chapter Eleven), and the foggy-night plane crash sequence (Chapter Twelve) are rivetingly set up by means of expert editing, scoring, and staging.

-Eduardo Ciannelli, who receives deserved top billing, delivers one of the most memorable villainous performances of the entire sound-serial era, giving Dr. Satan a chilling blend of intelligence, cruelty, and subdued insanity .
+Eduardo Ciannelli, who receives deserved top billing, dominates the chapterplay and delivers one of the most memorable villainous performances of the entire sound-serial era, giving Dr. Satan a chilling blend of intelligence, cruelty, and subdued insanity.
 His brooding preoccupation when developing plans and his clinical precision when describing his deadly devices give the “genius” part of his mad genius character an unusual degree of believability; he also does full justice to the “mad” part of his role, gloating in a quietly devilish fashion when things are going well and glaring malevolently when crossed.
 Without any over-the-top ranting or even any acts of overt physical violence, he creates an aura of menace that allows him to bring tension to a scene simply by entering the room.

 Veteran character actor William Newell handles sidekick duties as reporter “Speed” Martin, and successfully walks a thin line between comic incompetence and colorless competency, giving the character a likably breezy demeanor that never becomes obnoxiously buffoonish.
 Dorothy Herbert, a circus trick rider whom Republic’s boss Herbert Yates insisted on shoehorning into the serial, has high billing but only a few scenes as Montague Shaw’s secretary Alice; her appearance and her acting skills are not particularly impressive, but her riding skills (showcased in two different sequences) definitely are.